Building on 160 years of ministry

 In late 2016, we changed our name from Lutheran Homes Society to Genacross Lutheran Services.
 Wholly unique, this name speaks eloquently to the cross-generational populations we serve, while continuing to honor the Christian principles that will always be our guiding light.

-One of the ways we are commemorating our 160th Anniversary is by creating 160 posts to our Facebook page throughout the year.
-These posts will feature historical facts, photos, interviews and trivia.
+One of the ways we commemorated our 160th Anniversary in 2020 was by creating 160 posts to our Facebook page throughout the year.
+These posts featured historical facts, photos, interviews and trivia.

 To access a timeline that highlights our history based on those posts, click here.